NathanDuma/LinkedIn-Easy-Apply-Bot/README.md

  #coverLetter: C:\Users\myDirectory\CoverLettter.pdf
  ```
 Answer these questions with regards to the company you are applying to.
-For the degrees part umcomment which degrees you have, and do not add other ones since the linkedin questions are generic.
+For the degrees part uncomment which degrees you have, and do not add other ones since the linkedin questions are generic.
 ```yaml
 # ------------ Additional parameters: checkboxes ---------------
 checkboxes: